ygemici/osz/docs/scheduler.md

 | 6 | PRI_APPL | Application Low |
 | 7 | PRI_IDLE | Idle |

 The top priority level is PRI_SYS (zero).
-This level is uninterruptible meaning there's no time slice for a lower priority tasks.
 This queue normally is empty, and it's reserved for emergenceny tasks.

 After that comes PRI_RT (1) for real time tasks.
 These have the highest priority a user task can own.

 That's followed by PRI_DRV (2) for user space device and filesystem drivers.
+These top 3 levels are uninterruptible, meaning the scheduler will never pre-empt a running task in them.

 The next one is PRI_SRV (3) for services aka unix daemons.
+This is the first time shared, pre-emptible level.

 Normal applications have three levels, which allows balancing different programs.
-These are PRI_APPH (4, high priority) for example video players and games, PRI_APP (5, normal priority) for example editors and browsers, and PRI_APPL (6, low priority) for example some background tasks.
+These are PRI_APPH (4, high priority) for example video players and games, PRI_APP (5, normal priority) for example editors and browsers, and PRI_APPL (6, low priority) for example weather widget.

 Finally PRI_IDLE (7).
-The last level just like the first one is special.
-Normally this level is never reached, only when there're no other runnable (non-blocked) threads at higher priority levels.
+This level is only scheduled when there're no other runnable (non-blocked) threads at higher priority levels.
 The screensaver and memory defragmenter runs at this level for example.
-If even this level is empty or blocked, then a special function is scheduled in the "idle" task that halts the CPU.
+If even this level is empty or blocked, then a special function is scheduled in the ["idle" task](https://github.com/bztsrc/osz/tree/master/src/core/x86_64/libk.S) that halts the CPU.

 Example
 -------